Respectfully, please do not take photos of the children from this web-page or share their stories to protect their

 First off, we want to volunteer any time for Maggie – just keep us informed so we can help out for fundraisers, events, etc!
 If anyone would like to talk to Reece about what it’s like to have hair loss – feel free to call and let us know.
 He would be happy to speak with other kids!

-We are extremely grateful for everything Wigs 4 Kids has done and for doing it in such a wonderful, positive way.
+We are extremely grateful for everything Maggie's Wigs 4 Kids has done and for doing it in such a wonderful, positive way.
 Mr. Corey, the organization's social worker is amazing and Maggie, the Founder & CEO, is too!
 Everyone is so caring… and the wig makes the biggest difference!

 There is nothing that compares to seeing your kid normal and the wig is quite normal-looking with real hair.
 Reece feels like everyone else now.
 Normalcy is awesome!